kataras/httpcache/README.md

 The authors of httpcache project are:

-- [@GeekyPanda](https://github.com/GeekyPanda) has xperience of decades on network and distributed systems.
+- [@GeekyPanda](https://github.com/GeekyPanda) has over a decade's experience on network and distributed systems.
 - [@kataras](https://github.com/kataras) is the author of the fastest GoLang web framework.